luke-lombardi/nodeapp/backend/README.md

 ### Build and deploy

 1. To build: `./build endpointName`
-2. To deploy: `./deploy SMARTSHARE_API endpointName`
+2. To deploy: `./deploy endpointName`

 **Note**: this will deploy the endpoint to the DEV lambda alias, to deploy to production, you must manually publish a new version in the AWS Console.
 Then you can point the PROD alias to that new version.
 This could also be automated but for safety remains a manual step.